PureVPN vs PIA (Private Internet Access) Comparison 2020

 The Windows/Mac version boasts a neat and clean outlook with plenty of configurable options available for the tech-minded individuals.
 At the same time, you have “direct” options available for rookies.

 Meanwhile, the mobile apps utilize a “darker” appearance, but one that is equally impressive.
 You have specialty server listings for all your VPN related needs, along with access to Dedicated IPs as well.

 PIA’s apps still need work and improvement in the overall UI.
 Their desktop versions sit in the task-bar with most features accessible directly by right-clicking the icon.
 This is nice, but also poses some hassle.

 Since the app hides itself the second you minimize, it becomes a major annoyance for those trying to follow a setup or configuration guide, as you constantly need to click on the icon to open the app again.

 It’s mobile apps are nicely designed though and tend to be clutter-free.
 All options are listed neatly and connecting takes barely a few seconds, which is quite remarkable.

 When it comes down to comparing VPN providers on their server infrastructure, we need to take into account a lot of different aspects like total server counts, number of locations worldwide, dedicated torrenting servers among others.

 So this made it tricky to analyze both of these services on this account because the numbers from each VPN stacked up like this:

-Private Internet Access (PIA) definitely offers many more servers than PureVPN i.e. 3152 total servers, but the locations it offers are too limited to give any sort of a clear lead over PureVPN.
+PIA, on the other hands offers many more servers than PureVPN i.e. 3300 total servers, but the locations it offers are too limited to give any sort of a clear lead over PureVPN.